JLeung46/Movie_recommender/README.md

 ### Future Work

-Experiment with different neighborhood sizes and measure performance differences.
+* Experiment with different neighborhood sizes and measure performance differences.

-Try different distance measures such as Person's Correlation and adjusted cosine similarity.
+* Try different distance measures such as Person's Correlation and adjusted cosine si*milarity.

 ### References: